Mikea15/mikea15.github.io/_posts/2014-05-09-simple-achievement-system-in-csharp.md

 The **EventHandler** only declares a public event, so another class, say the **GameManager** class, can register this event, and when a event is fired, get the info on the achievement.
 The **RaiseAchievementUnlocked** method accepts the **Achievement** as parameter to be sent through the delegate, wrapped in a **AchievementEventArgs** class, only after setting the **Achievement** as unlocked. &nbsp;When the **GameManager** class, received the event, it will get the data available from the **Achievement**, namely, _countToUnlock_, _isUnlocked_, and in this case, the only useful one for the player, _Message_.
 Then its up to the **GameManager** to show a message to the user letting him know he/she has unlocked the **Achievement**.

-Here&#8217;s the full code for the AchievementManager.cs class:
+Here's the full code for the AchievementManager.cs class:

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public class AchievementsManager
 {